 • The board of directors sets the "tone at the top" to cultivate an ethical culture and demonstrate the company's commitment to integrity and legal compliance.
-In setting the right tone, transparency, consistency and communication are key-the board's vision for the company should be communicated effectively throughout the organization and to the investing public.
+In setting the right tone, transparency, consistency and communicated effectively throughout the organization and to the investing public.
 Companies should have in place mechanisms for employees to seek guidance and alert management and the board of directors about potential or actual misconduct without fear of retribution.